-The anticipation was thick in the air when we arrived mid morning for our very first peek deep into Germany’s Black Forest where Carnival comes alive!
-Not the Carnival you may be thinking of with drunkenness and bead throwing like in New Orleans, but a traditional type that has been going for centuries.
-This carnival deep in the Black Forest is a colorful celebration of fun and tradition for the families of the region.
-But tourist can come too and join in the fun.
-However, since it is quite an unusual outing, I will make a guide to celebrating Carnival in Schramberg, Germany.
+The anticipation was thick in the air when we arrived mid-morning for our very first peek deep into Germany’s Black Forest where Carnival comes alive!
+Not the Carnival you may be thinking of with drunkenness and bead-throwing like in New Orleans, but a traditional type that has been going for centuries in the forests of Germany.
+This carnival, deep in the Black Forest, is a colorful celebration of fun and tradition for the families of the region.
+This is Schramberg, Germany.
+Where traditions happen and the locals enjoy the fun!

 Getting there: To get to Schramberg, take the Autobahn 81 south, then follow Highway B462 West past Dunningen and Sulgen to Schramberg.
 The group that I was with had to be in our meeting spot by noon sharp, which was on the parade route in the downtown area.
 Remember, this is the land of the original cuckoo clockmakers.

-But now I could see the hustle and bustle of Carnival getting ready to begin.
-It seemed there was an excitement in the air as the costumed community begin to arrive.
+But now I could see the hustle and bustle of Carnival in Schramberg getting ready to begin.
+It seemed there was an excitement in the air as the costumed community begins to arrive.
 Over time, the carless, downtown streets begin to fill up, first with just a few creatures.
 But before you know it, the streets are so crowded that you have to stand your ground to keep that coveted spot along the carnival parade path.

-Hansel – whose mask is a friendly, smiling face.
+Whose mask is a friendly, smiling face.
 He wears bells on his costume and carries a sword full of pretzels to those who can say a childhood verse or rhyme that you will hear shouted throughout the day.

-Brüeli – a sad-looking character expressing poverty I was told, his mask has large tears running down it and he carries an umbrella and handkerchief to wipe his tears.
+A sad-looking character expressing poverty I was told, his mask has large tears running down it and he carries an umbrella and handkerchief to wipe his tears.

-Bach-na-Fahrer – modeled after rafters who pilot their craft down the river, with his black pointed cap and barrel around his waist.
+He is modeled after rafters who pilot their craft down the river, with his black pointed cap and barrel around his waist.

-Hanselsprung – who is dressed in a uniform and carries a large bell to announce bulletins.
+Who is dressed in a uniform and carries a large bell to announce bulletins.

-This was one of the most amazing experiences I have ever had, seeing these costumes come alive, each one with its traditional sounds, movements and dance.
+This was one of the most amazing experiences I have ever had, seeing these costumes come alive, each one with its traditional sounds, movements, and dance.
 Unlike in other regions that practice Carnival, many of these costumes are passed down from generation to generation.

 Know when to go …